sarathcrajeevan/ai-zoology-drug-dev/3_tags/polar.md

-polarized object is a object that is neutral overall with charge seperation
+polarized object is a object that is neutral overall with charge separation